berylliumsec/nebula/README.md

 **DISCLAIMER**

-To utilize the tools provided in this repository effectively, users are expected to possess a proficient understanding of nmap, nuclei, zap, and crackmap.
-The models within operate on nuanced natural language patterns.
+At the moment, to utilize the tools provided in this repository effectively, users are expected to possess a proficient understanding of nmap, nuclei, zap, and crackmap.

+In future versions, we'll focus on enhancing free natural language capabilities, and we're dedicated to making this vision a reality.

+For now, the models within operate on nuanced natural language patterns.
 For optimal interactions, users are advised to consult the guidance provided in this README, which offers insights into crafting effective prompts.

 Please be advised that this repository is currently in its beta phase; as such, occasional discrepancies or bugs might be encountered.
 We are diligently working towards refining and resolving all known issues.

 ## Why nebula?